MintyTrebor/MQTT4DSF/README.md

 # MQTT4DSF
 **A Python script/service to send MQTT msgs from a SBC running Duet DSF.
 Uses the DSF pydsfapi plugin.**

-This is a python script/service which interfaces with the DFS Python API to enable the DSF system to send Msgs to an MQTT broker.
-It is currently in very early stages, and relies on editing a json file via the DWC interface to configure.

-Currently it can:
+**Currently it can:**

- 1. Capture DSF events (user configurable) and send mqtt msgs to a broker of choice
+ 1. Subscribe to user defined DSF events and send mqtt msgs to a broker of choice on reciept of event (user configurable)
- 2. Poll DSF on a frequency and send mqtt msgs based on a value delta (user configurable)
+ 2. Poll DSF on a timed frequency and send mqtt msgs based on a value delta (user configurable)
- 3. Send MQTT msgs when specially formatted msgs are recieved from DSF (via M117).
+ 3. Send user defined MQTT msgs when specially formatted M117 msgs are recieved from DSF events.
  4. Act as MQTT to GCode proxy - passing GCode commands to DSF and executing them on the machine, by subscribing to a custom MQTT topic.

 Short video of features in use [here](https://www.youtube.com/watch?v=2XwTgxythTE)